 Sub-seasonal to seasonal variability poses a forecast gap between medium-range and seasonal timescales.
 High-impact extreme events such as heatwaves, cold spells, and heavy precipitation episodes often occur on this key timescale, and are challenging to predict.

-I have recently obtained a Ph.D. from The University of Chicago.
-Under the direction of Dr. Noboru Nakamura, My dissertation research is focused on the theoretical aspects of geophysical fluid dynamics, in particular the fundamental dynamics of a 20-30 day periodic behavior in the storm tracks – a newly identified climatic driver and early warning of extremes.
+I have recently obtained a Ph.D. in Geophysical Sciences from The University of Chicago.
+Under the direction of Dr. Noboru Nakamura, my dissertation research is focused on the theoretical aspects of geophysical fluid dynamics, in particular the fundamental dynamics of a 20-30 day periodic behavior in the storm tracks – a newly identified climatic driver and early warning of extremes.